 - Get familiar with your camping gear before leaving home

 When camping, be ready to Leave No Trace of your visit.
-This ensures that these beautiful places remain beautiful for future visitors and safe for wildlife.
-I believe it is also important to respect that many camping areas in British Columbia (and indeed, across Canada) are located on unceded First Nation territory
+This ensures that these beautiful places remain so for future visitors and safe for wildlife.
+I believe it is also important to respect that many camping areas in British Columbia (and indeed, across Canada) are located on unceded First Nation territory.

 Where to go camping for the first time

 Here in British Columbia, we have five main categories of campgrounds:

 - Provincial and national frontcountry campgrounds

 Each of these campground variations all offer a different camping experience.
 Indeed, every campground is unique too!
 Depending on where you live, there may be more (or less) categories of campgrounds.